stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

     ctx->is = NULL;     /* stop reading from string */
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can set the contex output string pointer `ctx->os` to point to the `const
+You can set the context output string pointer `ctx->os` to point to the `const
 char*` string that you want to be set.
 This string will point to the JSON data
 created by the engine and managed by the context as follows: